Quantum Measurement Theory for Systems with Finite Dimensional State Spaces

-Based on the above results, Davies and Lewis \cite{DL70} proposed to abandon the repeatability hypothesis as the first principle, and introduced a general mathematical framework, based on the mathematical notion called instruments, which generalizes the notion of conditional expectations \cite{Ume54}, the notion of operations described for discrete observables by Schwinger \cite{Sch59,Sch60a,Sch60b} and introduced in the context of algebraic quantum field theory by Haag and Kastler \cite{HK64}, and the notion of effects introduce by Ludwig \cite{Lud67,Lud68}.
-The Davies-Lewis (DL) instruments were considered as a general mathematical notion that may describe all the possible quantum measurements.
-However, the consistency problem for their proposal remained.
+Based on the above results, Davies and Lewis \cite{DL70} proposed to abandon the repeatability hypothesis as the first principle, and introduced a general mathematical tool to describe a general measurement, called an instrument, which generalizes the notion of Umegaki ``conditional expectations'' \cite{Ume54}, the notion of ``operations'' described for discrete observables by Schwinger \cite{Sch59,Sch60a,Sch60b} and introduced in the context of algebraic quantum field theory by Haag and Kastler \cite{HK64}, the notion of ``effects'' introduced by Ludwig \cite{Lud67,Lud68}, and the notion of ``POVMs'' introduced by Helstrom \cite{Hel76}.
+The Davies-Lewis (DL) instruments were considered as a general mathematical framework that may describe all the possible quantum measurements.
+However, the consistency problem remained.